 The best time to visit Tokyo

-Unless you’re also planning a snow trip to Mount Fuji, avoid the wintertime if you can help it.
+Unless you’re also planning a Mount Fuji tour from Tokyo, avoid the wintertime if you can help it.
 Although Tokyo is the least crowded by late January and February, the temperatures drop quite low and can become a little unpleasant.

 How to get around Tokyo

 Start your trip off right without having to wait in long lines to catch a taxi or be cramped on public transport.

 Avoid any extra hassle to and from the airport by booking a private transfer in advance.
 Sites like Viator offer round-trip transfers to and from either Narita International Airport or Haneda Airport.
 Your driver will greet you at the airport on arrival and meet you at your hotel in time for your departure.

 What better way to experience luxury travel in Tokyo than with a private car service to take you around the city?
 Blacklane is Tokyo’s premier limousine rental service with a stylish fleet of vehicles.

 All drivers offer privacy and professionalism, yet are also there to answer any questions you may have about Tokyo and provide recommendations when needed.
 If you want to be flexible, you can take advantage of the hourly rates offered.